3 Live Sessions w/ discussion | 60 Minutes Each

 Participants will:

-Dr. Neal J. McKinney is a multifaceted educator, scholar, and practitioner with over 10 years of higher education expertise across education abroad, career development, and college-level equity, diversity, and inclusion.
+Dr. Neal J. McKinney (he/him/his) is a multifaceted educator, scholar, and practitioner with over 10 years of higher education expertise across education abroad, career development, and college-level equity, diversity, and inclusion.
 Dr. McKinney has become a thought leader in the study abroad field using critical theories (e.g., critical race theory, intersectionality, critical whiteness studies) to disrupt systems of inequity in international education that disproportionately impact the success of U.S. domestic and international students of historically marginalized backgrounds.

 Dr. Christina “Chris” Thompson (she/her/hers) is an award-winning international educator, leadership strategist, and justice-centered advocate.
 She is the Founder and Managing Director of COMPEAR Global Education Network, and the Principal Consultant of Christina Thompson Global Strategies (CTGS), where she partners with institutions and organizations worldwide to redesign global learning systems through intercultural strategy, leadership development, and human-first organizational change.
 With two decades of global educational experience in higher education and international education, Dr. Chris has led global programs, access initiatives, and intercultural learning efforts across public and private institutions.
 Her work centers on aligning institutional vision with community impact through strategic planning, curriculum design, and transformational leadership practices.